Amway Artistry Youth Xtend Lifting Smoothing Foundation SPF 20 - Natural Review

 Review

-Results you may expect from using Amway Artistry Youth Xtend Lifting Smoothing Foundation SPF 20 - Natural:
+Does Amway Artistry Youth Xtend Lifting Smoothing Foundation SPF 20 - Natural Work?

-Quite moisturizing: Amway Artistry Youth Xtend Lifting Smoothing Foundation SPF 20 - Natural has a moisturizing rating of 4.2 out of 10.
+According to CreamScan analysis, Amway Artistry Youth Xtend Lifting Smoothing Foundation SPF 20 - Natural is quite moisturizing, with a moisturizing rating of 4.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.0 out of 10 and a high humectancy of 6.4 out of 10, primarily due to the high content of Butylene Glycol (est. ≈3.0%) and Glycerin (est. ≈2.5%).